ElvaRivle/Blog/posts/Feign - Handle errors from the response body.md

 ---
-title: Feign - Handle errors from response body
+title: Feign - Handle errors from the response body
 description: Configuring Feign decoder and error decoder to parse response body from 200 and non-200 response codes
 date: 2024-06-30
 tags: